 TriMet provides bus, light rail and commuter rail transit services in the Portland, Oregon, metro area.
 We connect people with their community, while easing traffic congestion and reducing air pollution—making the Portland area a better place to live.
 More

-TriMet's Frequent Service bus lines run every 15 minutes or better most of the day on weekdays.
+TriMet's Frequent Service bus lines run every 15 minutes or better most of the day, Monday through Saturday.
 MAX Light Rail runs about every 15 minutes or better most of the day, every day.
 Service is less frequent in the early morning and late evening.

 - new shelters and sign poles with service information and Stop ID numbers